pmcarlton/pubmed-rss-twitter/README.md

 ## Summary:

 This is a simple method for making a twitter bot from a pubmed RSS feed.
-It uses free / open software and does not depend on cloud services.
+It will work on any Mac or *nix, uses free / open software and does not depend on cloud services.
 You can customize and curate the output items at will.
 The principle of operation is:

 - fetch the latest feed items
 - output each item as formatted text